 - Some pools still do not allow people with tattoos – wear a rash guard to cover or band-aid/tape over.

 - Most pools do not allow mobile phones for privacy reasons.

 - Most pools do not allow tattoos.
 Please cover with bandage tape or wear a rash guard.

 Tokyo Pools – Where To Swim Outside This Summer

-1. Aqua Field Pool アクアフィールド芝公園 (Minato-Ku, Tokyo) – Open July 1 – September 15, 2018 – Swim while viewing Tokyo Tower.
-This pool is located across the street from Shiba Park, Zojoji Temple.
+1. Aqua Field Pool アクアフィールド芝公園 (Minato-Ku, Tokyo) – Open July 1 – September 15, 2021 – Swim while viewing Tokyo Tower.
+This pool is located across the street from Shiba Park, Zojoji Temple and Shiba Park Playground.
 Children over the age of three allowed in pool, but they must be toilet trained.
 Outdoor 50 M pool that has some lanes closed for swimmers doing laps and part roped for water play area.
 You can also grab and early breakfast at Le Pain Quotidien which is right up the street.